As our reliance on digital technology grows, so does the importance of protecting our systems and data against security breaches.

 A security breach occurs when an unauthorized intruder bypasses a system’s security measures and gains access to protected data.
 Breaches can result from external attacks by hackers or internal actions, such as employees accessing information they don’t have permission for.

-In the field of cybersecurity, a security breach is an event that can have serious consequences.
+In cybersecurity, a security breach can have serious consequences.
 Individuals’ personal and sensitive data can be stolen and used for malicious purposes, such as identity theft, running phishing campaigns, or financial fraud.
 Organizations can also suffer significant damages, such as loss of intellectual property, damage to their reputation, and loss of customer trust.

 With the development of the Internet of Things (IoT), even everyday devices such as refrigerators, vacuum cleaners, or thermostats can be vulnerable to security breaches.